bruce-hey/ir_manual_schema/README.md

 Uses only native Dart libraries to construct immutable data objects.
 The "schema" is implicit in the way those objects are created and serialized.

-Data object classes are defined in [schema](./lib/model/ir_model.dart).
+Data object classes are defined [here](./lib/model/ir_model.dart).
 One interesting difference between this model and the schema-generated models is that it allows true inheritence; note the differences in the Component model.
 I'm not sure this is the right way to go since there is a bit more overhead and runtime type inference needed to serialize/deserialize those objects but it seems a bit cleaner from an OO standpoint.
 I'm sure this code can be improved.

 In any case, the [parser](./lib/parser.dart) is very simple code: